Stainless steel: Martensitic

-Martensitic stainless steels have a body-centered cubic crystal structure, and offer a wide range of properties and are used as stainless engineering steels, stainless tool steels, and creep-resistant steels.
-They are magnetic, and not as corrosion-resistant as ferritic and austenitic stainless steels due to their low chromium content.
+Martensitic stainless steels have a body-centered tetragonal crystal structure, are magnetic, and are hardenable by heat treating and by cold working.
+They offer a wide range of properties and are used as stainless engineering steels, stainless tool steels, and creep-resistant steels.
+They are not as corrosion-resistant as ferritic and austenitic stainless steels due to their low chromium content.
 They fall into four categories (with some overlap):